TECHNOCRATSROBOTICS/ROBOCON_2018/Task-2/Sanket/weight_readme.txt

 READMe::

 Guide for the files

 a) draft1.py - weight sensing working module(independent)
+b) bottle.xml  - the cascade file to be included c)super.py   - the superimposing technique d)
 MODULE1: Weight-sensing using OpenCv